Bring Brockton back to being the City of Champions!

 After serving as a U.S. Army Airborne Ranger and spending years in federal leadership, Stephen moved back to Brockton to raise his four kids in the same city that made him who he is.
 Because despite everything that’s broken—he still believes Brockton is worth fighting for.

-He’s a father of four students in the Brockton Public Schools, a 100% disabled combat veteran, and a no-nonsense leader who spent over 15 years managing major operations inside the federal government.
-He’s also run his own businesses and helped other families cut through red tape and bad leadership.
+He’s a father of four students in the Brockton Public Schools, a disabled veteran, and a no-nonsense leader who spent over 20 years managing major operations inside the federal government.
+He’s also run his own businesses and continues to help Veterans.

 Now, he's taking the fight to the School Committee—not to join the club, but to change the game.